-Join Paul Nowak for an in-depth discussion in this video How fast do you currently read?, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video How fast do you currently read?, part of Learning Study Skills.

 - In this lesson, I'll show you how to figure out your current reading speed and how that speed compares to the average reader.
 You can measure your reading speed using the exercise file included in this lesson.
 You're going to start by reading for just one minute, so set a timer for yourself.
 Read at whatever speed feels comfortable.
 Don't go faster or slower than you normally would.
 Make sure that you're reading for good comprehension.
 When one minute is over, mark the spot where you stopped reading, and then look over to the right hand margin of the page.
 You'll notice a list of numbers on the right hand side of this article.